shuaibiyy/awesome-tf/README.md

 - [inframap](https://github.com/cycloidio/inframap) - Read your tfstate or HCL to generate a graph specific for each provider, showing only the resources that are most important/relevant.
 - [json2hcl](https://github.com/kvz/json2hcl) - Convert JSON to HCL and vice versa. :ghost:
 - [modules.tf-lambda](https://github.com/antonbabenko/modules.tf-lambda) - Infrastructure as code generator from visual diagrams created with [Cloudcraft.co](https://cloudcraft.co/app) to Terraform.
-- [para](https://github.com/paraterraform/para) - The missing 3rd-party plugin manager and a "swiss army knife" for Terraform/Terragrunt - just 1 tool to facilitate all workflows. :skull:
+- [para](https://github.com/paraterraform/para) - The missing 3rd-party plugin manager and a "Swiss army knife" for Terraform/Terragrunt - just 1 tool to facilitate all workflows. :skull:
 - [pluralith](https://www.pluralith.com/) - Terraform state visualization and automated generation of infrastructure documentation. :heavy_dollar_sign:
 - [pre-commit-terraform](https://github.com/antonbabenko/pre-commit-terraform) - pre-commit git hooks to take care of Terraform configurations (auto-format, validate, update docs).
 - [pike](https://github.com/jamesWoolfenden/pike) - Pike calculates the permissions or IAM policy required to build your Terraform.